Rhoda Levine

-Rhoda Levine is an opera director, choreographer, and a faculty member at several schools of music.
+Rhoda Jane Levine (June 15, 1932 – January 6, 2026) was an American opera director, choreographer and a faculty member at several schools of music.

+Early life and career

-Levine was born in New York, NY.
-She wrote the libretto for Opus Number Zoo by Luciano Berio and has also written children's books.
-She is the artistic director of Play It By Ear, an improvisational opera group.
-She is the recipient of the National Institute for Music Theater Award.
+Levine was born in New York City on June 15, 1932.
+She wrote the libretto for Opus Number Zoo by Luciano Berio and also wrote children's books.
+She was the artistic director of Play It By Ear, an improvisational opera group.
+She was the recipient of the National Institute for Music Theater Award.
 She got her BA at Bard College.

-In the summer, she teaches at the John Duffy Composers Institute, in Norfolk, VA.
+In the summer, she taught at the John Duffy Composers Institute, in Norfolk, Virginia.